 a.
 Unqualified opinion with an explanatory paragraph for change in consistency b.
 Disclaimer of opinion due to scope limitation c.
 Qualified opinion due to inadequate disclosure; report includes a going concern explanatory paragraph d.
-Shared report with other auditors g.
+Shared report with other auditors e.
+Standard unqualified ("clean") opinion f.
+Qualified opinion due to a scope limitation g.
 Adverse opinion for departure from accounting standards h.
 Disclaimer of opinion due to lack of independence i.
 Unqualified opinion with an explanatory paragraph for a change in consistency and an explanatory paragraph for an emphasis of a matter